This information is for people getting Universal Credit or Housing Benefit.

 Savings or assets above the limit

-There’s a deduction if your savings and assets (sometimes called, ‘capital’) are worth between £6,000 and £16,000.
+There’s a deduction if your savings and assets (sometimes called ‘capital’) are worth between £6,000 and £16,000.

-If you’re State Pension age, there’s a deduction if you have between £10,000 and £16,000 in savings or capital.
+If you’re of State Pension age, you'll get a deduction if you have between £10,000 and £16,000 in savings or capital.

 Benefit cap